Easy Food Safety Tips

 • Disinfect surfaces after contact with raw meat or juice from the meat.

-• Rinse fruits and vegetables thoroughly before eating or cooking them, to rid them most effectively of germs and pesticide residue, wash them in a pint of water with a few drops of dishwashing soap added; rinse thoroughly.
+• To rid fruits and vegetables of germs and pesticide residue most effectively, rinse them thoroughly before eating or cooking them in a pint of water with a few drops of dishwashing soap added.

 Cooking